 If you are a victim of domestic violence, dating violence, stalking, or a sexual assault at TVCC, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-The Campus Security Department and Office of Student Conduct strongly advocates that a victim of the above crimes report the incident in a timely manner.
+The Campus Security Department and Office of Student Conduct strongly advocates that a victim of the above crimes report the incident in a timely manner in which it will be shared with TVCC Title IX Coordinator.
 Time is a critical factor for evidence collection and preservation.
 Preserving evidence may assist in proving the criminal offense occurred, and may help in obtaining a protective order.

 Except in the case of domestic violence or if the victim is a minor, no formal police investigation will be initiated, if the victim wishes the information to remain confidential.
-Filing a report with the above staff will not obligate the victim to prosecute and will not necessarily result in Campus Security filing a report with the Caldwell Police Department.
+Filing a report with the above staff will not obligate the victim to prosecute and will not necessarily result in Campus Security filing a report with the Ontario Police Department.
 See Appendix C for a full description of Confidential Reporting.
 A victim will be guided by TVCC staff through the below process: